Creamy Chicken Enchilada Soup with Noodles

 It warms you from the inside out, it’s hearty and filling, and most of the time it only requires one pan to make.
 All things I love!

 Tip: Like beef more than chicken?
-Try this with thinly sliced beef or even ground beef for delicious beef enchilada soup!
+Try this soup recipe with thinly sliced beef or even ground beef for delicious beef enchilada soup!

 Another thing I personally love about Reames Frozen Egg Noodles is that all of their Frozen Egg Noodles are made with 3 simple ingredients: Eggs, Flour, Water.